 The Fred S. Wyatt Scholarship recognizes outstanding undergraduate students who have the potential to receive further distinction through major fellowship programs.
-Two students will be named Wyatt Scholars for the 2021-2022 academic year and each will receive an $11,000 scholarship.
+Two students will be named Wyatt Scholars for the 2022-2023 academic year and each will receive a $11,000 scholarship.

 Scholarship nomination procedures:

 Only students nominated by the faculty are eligible.
 All faculty members are invited to nominate students who not only have exceptional academic records, but also meet the following criteria:

 - Senior class standing by the 2022 fall semester.

 - Understanding of the complexities and ambiguities of issues confronting society.

 - Outstanding leadership abilities and communication skills.